-The feedback will help inform the development of the new Act and important changes to our marine and coastal environments.
+The feedback received has helped inform the development of the new Act and important changes to our marine and coastal environments.

-A Consultation Summary (PDF, 448.8 KB) report has been developed to provide an overview of the feedback received.
+A Consultation Summary (PDF, 448.8 KB) report was developed to provide an overview of the feedback received.

 To contact the Marine and Coastal Act Project Team, email Marine.CoastalAct@delwp.vic.gov.au.